neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

 ----------------------
 A cell to be filled in with a time may contain a special code.

-This should be a (tsn / train number) saying which train's departure/arrival times to use, followed by the word "first" or "last".
+The most useful special code is a train number (trip_short_name) saying which train's departure/arrival times to use, followed by the word "first" or "last".
 So "8 first" or "28 last".
+This must be one of the ones listed in the top of the column.
+If the one listed in the top of the column has a day suffix like "monday", the day suffix is necessary ("8 monday last").

+A single train number such as "8" will simply say which train to use out of several.

 This is the only way to override the default "first train listed wins" behavior.
 This will also suppress the display of both arrival and departure time: